 The Beaufort Family

 John of Gaunt was the third surviving son of King Edward III and Phillipa of Hainault.
-Katherine, who had previously been married to Hugh Swynford, was the daughter of Paon de Roet, a herald, and later knight, she had a brother, Walter and sisters Isabel, who later became Canoness of the convent of St. Waudru's, in Mons and Philippa, a lady of Queen Philippa's household, who married the poet Geoffrey Chaucer.
+Katherine, who had previously been married to Hugh Swynford, was the daughter of Paon de Roet, a herald, and later knight.
+She had a brother, Walter and sisters Isabel, who later became Canoness of the convent of St. Waudru's, in Mons.
+Her other sister Philippa, a lady of Queen Philippa's household, married the poet Geoffrey Chaucer.
 Katherine outlived John by four years, dying on 10 May 1403.

 Prominent members of the Beaufort family include:-

 The eldest son of John of Gaunt and Katherine Swnford, John Beaufort served in the crusade of Louis II, Duke of Bourbon in North Africa and later was in Lithuania serving with the Teutonic Knights.
 After his parents' marriage and his subsequent legitimization John was created Earl of Somerset.

 His cousin King Richard II further created him Marquess of Somerset and Dorset in reward for the part he played in helping Richard free himself from the power of the Lords Appellant.